 The primary intended purpose of an energy model is used to provide a design tool and risk minimizer.

-Owners and designers can compare first cost, return on investment, and lifecycle costs among a plethora of building system elements, their interrelationships and relationship to energy.
-Energy models compare a typical building to the design of the new (or completely renovated) building.
-It is this comparison that assists design teams in making choices and in turn lowers risk.
-Energy models help to answer big questions
+Owners and designers can compare cost, return on investment, and lifecycle costs among a plethora of building system elements, their interrelationships, and their relationship to energy.
+Energy models compare a typical building to the design of a new (or completely renovated) building.
+It is this comparison that assists design teams in making choices and in turn, lowers risk.
+Energy models help to answer big questions such as:

-- How can we reduce cost and improve performance?
+- How can we reduce costs and improve performance?

 - Should we install an air or water-cooled mechanical system?

 - Does it make economic sense to install a ground-source-heat pump?

 The detailed data input to energy modeling software includes the building’s location, orientation, windows, roof, insulation, heating, ventilation, air conditioning, lighting, and controls.
 Data about the building’s proposed hot water generation and distribution and whether there will be photovoltaics (renewable electricity generated from solar panels on site) is part of the data that energy modeling software processes.